Tsiri/RHEIA/docs/post_processing.rst

 In this folder, 3 folder are present: :file:`STATUS`, :file:`fitness` and :file:`population` (or :file:`fitness_light` and :file:`population_light`, see :ref:`lab:detprintreslight`).
 The :file:`STATUS` file consists of two columns: ITER and EVALS.
 In ITER, the finished generation number is saved, while the corresponding number in EVALS provides the actual computational budget spent after completing that generation.
-The :file:`population` and :file:`fitness` file contain the design samples and results, respectively.
+The :file:`population` and :file:`fitness` files contain the design samples and results, respectively.
 This information is stored for every design sample in every generation (or in every :math:`i^\mathrm{th}` generation in case of light printing).
 The design sample on line :math:`j` in :file:`population` corresponds to the fitness on line :math:`j` in :file:`fitness`.